 - Strengthen the existing route.

-- Apart from the risk of damage to the coastal section of the line, possessions for routine maintenance and renewals, and indeed for the major task of electrification, require an alternative for Plymouth and for Cornwall.
-Reliance on buses for this task is no longer appropriate and, indeed, becomes increasingly difficult as the number of passengers using the railway increases.
+- Apart from the risk of damage to the coastal section of the line, line possessions for routine maintenance and renewals, and indeed for the major task of electrification, require an alternative for Plymouth and for Cornwall.
+Reliance on buses and coaches for this task is no longer appropriate and, indeed, becomes increasingly difficult as the number of passengers using the railway increases.

-- Improved access would support economic growth in West Devon and North Cornwall - Torridge has the lowest average wages of any area in England.
+- Improved access would support economic growth in West Devon and North Cornwall - Torridge District has the lowest average wages of any area in England.
 The economies of Exeter and Plymouth would also benefit.

 - The line would also bring external benefits in terms of reducing road congestion in both Exeter and Plymouth by providing rail access, which currently does not exist in these corridors.

-- This route would provide the resilience required for less than half the cost of a Dawlish Avoiding Line, with only a marginal increase in journey time.
+- This route would provide the resilience required for less than the cost of a Dawlish Avoiding Line, with only a marginal increase in journey time.